 Professor Andrew Klevan

-Film criticism; aesthetics, especially evaluation and appreciation; philosophy of criticism; film interpretation; the close analysis of film style; film performance; the methodology and pedagogy of film study.
+Film aesthetics; the close analysis, interpretation, and evaluation of film form and style; film performance; the history, philosophy, and practice of film criticism; the methodology and pedagogy of film study.

 I have supervised to completion Doctoral theses on Intricacy and Intimacy in Contemporary US Cinema, The Body in Physical Comedy, The Interiority of the Unknown Woman in Film, Achieving Female Presence on Film, Testing Coherence in Narrative Film, and Complicating Articulation in Narrative Film.
+I am currently supervising a doctorate on the importance of ‘girlhood’ to different forms and styles across film history.

 Other Information: